ygneo/django-cms-boilerplate/README.md

         cp fab_settings.py.tpl fab_settings.py

-    - Configure your project so you can use the fabric tasks:
-      - PROJECT_NAME: Used to generate the path to your project and your virtualenv.
-      - PROJECT_HOST: Host machine serving the site.
-      - PROJECT_USER: Regular user with write permissions on the project directory.
-      - PROJECT_DB_NAME: Obvious one. :-)
-      - SUDOER_USER: User that has sudo running permissions for reloading supervisor and nginx.

 1. Create your configured database, and run manage commands to create tables and apply migrations

         ./manage.py syncdb